SusanMowers/Re_Cens_Doc/EN/ccri-prelim.md

 ## Where to start?

-Start with CCRI's data sources: (1) aggregate data, (2) microdata, and (3) geographic boundary files.
-Included in this section is relevant location information for documentation and metadata, as wel as links to publicly avaiable data.
-And then conclude by investigating (4) investigating CCRI's contextual database.
+Start with CCRI's data sources from (1) aggregate data and (2) microdata, to (3) geographic boundary files.
+(Note: in addition to CCRI's data sources, a wealth of CCRI documentation and metadata sources is included.)
+Then conclude by investigating CCRI's contextual database.

-I hope that, as happened with me when I compiled this page, you will come across new sources of information you didn't know about before from the historical Censuses of Population of Canada (decennial 1911 - 1951 censuses), and be more readily able to access them.
+I learned a lot by compiling this page.
+I hope that like me, you will come across new sources of information about the Canada's historical Censuses of Population (1911 - 1951 decennial censuses) and to be able to more readily access CCRI data and related information.

 | <sup>\# | <sup>CCRI Data Topics</sup> | <sup>Highlights</sup> |
 |----|-----------------------------|-----------|